NextPlayBro

 Choose Starter If:

-• You’re just starting
+• You’re just starting out

 • You want to test content ideas

-• You have a small audience
+• You have a small or no audience

 Choose Creator If:

-• You want newsletters
+• You want to send newsletters regularly

 • You need analytics and customization